Retail Banking Solutions

 Many banks today have different login systems for in the branch, on the phone, on the Web and in an App.
 Managing these separate login systems for different customer points of entry is an expensive exercise with staff and system duplication.
 Using a single system, such as PINgrid, across all mediums streamlines the operational process and provides a consistent level of security.

 Happy customers make loyal customers.
 With the high cost of customer acquisition focusing on customer retention is critical.
 Providing a consistent way for a customer to prove who they are, regardless of if they are on the phone, Web or App will improve customer satisfaction and reduce frustration.
 This will also attract new customers.
+This is deffinitely important as the retail industries are changing and banks are moulding themselves around new requirements from businesses.
+For example, you can get cbd online banking as well as normal, to meet the demands of this increasingly popular industry and there will be more like this, no doubt, in the coming years.

 Retail Banking fraud is at an all-time high and reducing losses due to fraud has obvious financial benefits.
 Lots of money is already being spent on complex systems to reduce fraud with limited/mixed success.
 The use of SMS OTP has been widely adopted by banks in some countries however the risks of this are high and is not recommended by NIST.